Graduate Students

 madisonsophiabrown@gmail.com

 Madison Brown grew up in Perth, Australia, and Bologna, Italy, but spent most of her childhood in Bend, OR, USA.
-She moved to Vancouver in 2017; completing Bsc. in Plant and Soil Sciences with a minor in Geological Science, where she was first inspired by the numerous applications of remote sensing.
-After graduating she worked as Geologist/GIS Manager in Northern BC.
+She moved to Vancouver in 2017; completing a Bsc. in Plant and Soil Sciences with a minor in Geological Science (2021).
+She initial became intrigued by the numerous applications of remote sensing while undertaking a directed studies project looking at detecting glacial retreats impact on agricultural resources using Landsat imagery.
+After graduating she worked as Geologist/GIS Manager in Northern BC before returning to UBC.

 Tristan Douglas